frappe/bench/README.md

 Beta Installer
 ------------------------

-Tested on Ubuntu 14.04 to 15.x, Debian 7+, CentOS 7+, and MacOS X. If you find any problems, post them on our forum: [https://discuss.erpnext.com](https://discuss.erpnext.com)
+Tested on Ubuntu 14.04 to 16.04, CentOS 7+, and MacOS X. If you find any problems, post them on our forum: [https://discuss.erpnext.com](https://discuss.erpnext.com)

 ```
 Linux: